RENEW

 Impact

-ReBLS will advance our understanding of, if, and how access and engagement with nature and biodiversity renewal work affects individual outcomes, such as pro-environmental attitudes, behaviours and outdoor activity levels, and well-being.
-The longitudinal design will provide more robust insights than previously available.
-This data will be relevant to decision-makers in environmental organisations such as Natural England and Defra, helping to inform the assessment of progress against the Government’s Environmental Improvement Plan.
-It will produce valuable information that will support other RENEW themes, project partners and wider stakeholders.
+ReBLS is advancing our understanding of, if, and how access and engagement with nature and biodiversity renewal work affects individual outcomes, such as pro-environmental attitudes, behaviours and outdoor activity levels, and well-being.

 “This partnership between RENEW and Natural England is hugely beneficial, bringing together research expertise and capacity from the RENEW project and the important needs of environmental organisations like Natural England to better assess the impact of nature recovery work.
 The ReBLS project is a positive step towards evidence-based and collaborative working for Natural England.
 We hope that the project will provide essential development and testing of evaluation methods to inform long-term monitoring of key nature renewal initiatives on the ground.”